-• USDA Interim Financing: Water and Waste Disposal Systems for Rural Communities (CFDA 10.760), Community Facilities Loans and Grants (CFDA 10.766).
-After the USDA has made a commitment on a loan as evidenced by an approved "request for obligation of funds", the borrower may obtain interim financing from commercial sources (e.g., a bank loan) during the construction period.
+• USDA Interim Financing: Water and Waste Disposal Systems for Rural Communities (ALN 10.760), Community Facilities Loans and Grants (ALN 10.766).
+After USDA has made a commitment on a loan, the borrower may be required to obtain interim financing from commercial sources (e.g., a bank loan) for the construction period.
 Expenditures from these commercial loans which will be repaid from a USDA loan should be considered Federal awards expended, included in determining Type A programs, and reported in the Schedule of Expenditures of Federal Awards.
 The subsequent issuance of the USDA loan is not reported as an expenditure on the SEFA.

-Continuing Compliance Requirements for 10.760: Per the Compliance Supplement, USDA states during the project, the entity must report any loan balances, in addition to project expenditures, in accordance with 2 CFR §200.502(b).
+Continuing Compliance Requirements for 10.760: Per the 2022 Compliance Supplement, USDA states during the project, the entity must report any loan balances, in addition to project expenditures, in accordance with 2 CFR §200.502(b).
 After the project is completed, the entity does not report any outstanding loan balances as the loans are no longer considered to have continuing compliance requirements.

-Continuing Compliance Requirements for 10.766: The USDA has stated in the 2021 Compliance Supplement (July 2021) that for Community Facility (CF) direct loans, the Agency requires a promissory note or bond and security that will adequately protect the interest of the Agency during the repayment period of the loan.
+Continuing Compliance Requirements for 10.766: The USDA has stated in the 2022 Compliance Supplement (April 2022) that for Community Facility (CF) direct loans, the Agency requires a promissory note or bond and security that will adequately protect the interest of the Agency during the repayment period of the loan.
 In the case of a CF guaranteed loan, the borrower executes a promissory note or bond with the lender and the lender is responsible for obtaining adequate security to protect the interest of the lender, any holder, and the Government.
 Loan terms cannot exceed 40 years, the useful life of the facility or state statute, whichever is less.
 The borrower is required to repay the principal and interest according to the term of the note or bond.
-The full outstanding balance on the note or bond should be considered Federal awards expended, included in determining Type A programs, and reported as loans on the Schedule of Expenditures of Federal Awards in accordance with 2 CFR part 200, subpart F. Note: Prior to this year, the compliance supplements included language that CF loans did not have continuing compliance requirements.
+The full outstanding balance on the note or bond should be considered Federal awards expended, included in determining Type A programs, and reported as loans on the Schedule of Expenditures of Federal Awards in accordance with 2 CFR part 200, subpart F.

+Note: Prior years' compliance supplements included language that CF loans did not have continuing compliance requirements.
 USDA has changed its position and determined that CF loans have continuing compliance requirements.